openjdk/jfx/CONTRIBUTING.md

 Feature requests
 ----------------

-If you find yourself wishing for a feature that doesn't exist in OpenJFX, you are probably not alone.
-There are bound to be others out there with similar needs.
-Many of the features that OpenJFX has today have been added because our users saw the need.
+All new feature requests, including any API changes, need prior discussion on the [openjfx-dev](mailto:openjfx-dev@openjdk.java.net) mailing list, even if there is already an open
-Open an issue on our [issues list](https://bugs.openjdk.java.net) on JBS which describes the feature you would like to see, why you need it, and how it should work.
+[JBS issue](https://bugs.openjdk.java.net).
+See the [New features / API additions](#new-features--api-additions) section at the end of this guide for more information.

 Contributing code and documentation changes
 -------------------------------------------

 If you have a bug fix or new feature that you would like to contribute to OpenJFX, please find or open an issue about it first.
-Talk about what you would like to do.
+Talk about what you would like to do on the [openjfx-dev](mailto:openjfx-dev@openjdk.java.net) mailing list.
 It may be that somebody is already working on it, or that there are particular issues that you should know about before implementing the change.
-Feature requests, in particular, should be discussed ahead of time and will require significant effort on your part.
+Feature requests, in particular, must be discussed ahead of time and will require significant effort on your part.

 We enjoy working with contributors to get their code accepted.
 There are many approaches to fixing a problem and it is important to find the best approach before writing too much code.